AntonMiniazev/Fine_Delivery/README.md

 # Step 3.
 Creating DAG

-To go as a live service, new order creation is needed.
+**DAG 1:** To go as a live service, new order creation is needed.
 For these purposes we create a DAG that generates random orders.

 Script for this process: [DAG](https://github.com/AntonMiniazev/Fine_Delivery/blob/main/DAGs/dag_zone_economy.py)

-Initial tables in database will be reprocessed into the Proposed table by Airflow.
+**DAG 2:** Initial tables in database will be reprocessed into the Proposed table by Airflow.
 Process requirements:
 - Scheduled daily to maintain up-to-date the Proposed table.
 - Combine data from initial tables for orders from previous two days.